masterofpi11436/rrjweb/README.md

 - Status of orders submitted by Users
 - Status of orders submitted by Supervisors
 - Previous orders to allow order again/edit

+# Logging
+Time and date of when a user logs in to any application is logged.